 "The School Committee recognizes the need for student fees to fund certain school activities.
 It also recognizes that some students may not be able to pay these fees.
 No student will be denied access into any program because of inability to pay these supplementary charges."

-• Fees are waived for students who qualify for Free and Reduced lunch.
+• Fees are waived for students who qualify for an athletic waiver

 Team Tryout/Selection